 If you want to stick to your budget and satisfy your wanderlust, try rethinking your travel style.
-Just because one type of trip is less expensive than what you're used to, it doesn't mean you're getting a sub-par experience -- you're just getting a different experience.
-Go out on a limb and try some cheaper ways to take a trip, like cruising, couch surfing or taking a day trip.
+Just because one type of trip is less expensive than what you're used to, it doesn't mean you're getting a subpar experience -- you're just getting a different experience.
+Go out on a limb and try some cheaper ways to take a trip, like booking a vacation rental, couch surfing or taking a day trip.
 You'll save money by choosing a less expensive vacation, and the best part is you may even discover a new favorite way to travel.

 Go Couch Surfing